ChammounC/Bankist/README.md

 ## About

-this project was developed in The Complete JavaScript Course 2021: From Zero to Expert! couse https://www.udemy.com/course/the-complete-javascript-course/
+This project was developed in The Complete JavaScript Course 2021: From Zero to Expert! course https://www.udemy.com/course/the-complete-javascript-course/

 Created by **Jonas Schmedtmann** <br>